-Candidates and course providers will also benefit from use of the 'Guide to the NEBOSH National General Certificate in Occupational Health and Safety' and 'Guide to the NEBOSH International General Certificate in Occupational Health and Safety' which are available via the NEBOSH website.
-In particular, the guides set out in detail the syllabus content for GC2 and tutor reference documents for each Element.
+Candidates and course providers will also benefit from use of the 'Guide to the NEBOSH National Certificate in Construction Health and Safety' which is available via the NEBOSH website.
+In particular, the guide sets out in detail the syllabus content for NCC1 and tutor reference documents for each Element.